AgentSafety2025/LLM-Agent-collusion/README.md

 - Mistral large
 - Gemini 1.5 pro

-The API configuration for this project is in `llm_client.py`
+The API configuration for this project is in `llm_client.py`, remember to specify your own API keys.

-This project utilizes the New API framework https://github.com/Calcium-Ion/new-api?tab=readme-ov-file to standardize API calls.
-You will need to configure the corresponding model API interface yourself.

-Alternatively, you can use a similar API management project like https://github.com/songquanpeng/one-api to unify API calls.

 ### Usage